GitHub-Insight-ANZ-Lab/aiapp1day/docs/04-Home-Challenges/4-Challenge-Speech.md

 ### Challenge

-Implement text-to-speech (TTS) to improve store efficiency and self-service capabilities.
+Implement text-to-speech (TTS) to improve efficiency and self-service capabilities.
 Shoppers can receive product information, navigate the store, and stay updated on promotions through a more human-like and interactive experience - reducing reliance on staff while maintaining a personalized touch.

 ![Challenge](images/challenge-4.png)